NREL/HPC/applications/plexos-hpc-walkthrough/Run-PLEXOS.md

   The batch file will look something like the one [here](RunFiles/enhanced)

-2. Make sure that you specify custom paths for on lines 10 & 11 which write the standard output and standard error to file.
+2. Make sure that you specify custom paths on lines 10 & 11 which write the standard output and standard error to file.
 Change the account name on line 8.

 3. Create the following directory